HSA and Medicare:

 Contributing to an HSA and Medicare do not go together.

-An important aspect of HSAs is that contributions to the HSA and Medicare participation at the same time are prohibited.
-This includes both Medicare Part A and Part B. To avoid a tax penalty, you should stop contributing to your HSA at least 6 months prior to applying for Medicare.
-You can withdraw money from your HSA after you enroll in Medicare to help pay for medical expenses, however, if you contribute to your HSA after obtaining Medicare status, you can be assessed penalties of 6%.
-If you have been contributing to your HSA for a long time after turning 65, it could have a dramatic impact on your finances.
-The IRS will look back to the first ineligible contribution when calculating the penalty.
+An important aspect of HSAs is that the IRS can penalize you for contributing the HSA while on Medicare Part A or B. To avoid a tax penalty, stop contributing to your HSA at least 6 months prior to applying for Medicare.
+You can withdraw money from your HSA after you sign up for Medicare.
+The money is there to help pay for medical expenses.
+If you contribute to your HSA after obtaining Medicare status, (even six months prior), you can wind up with penalties of 6%.
+These penalties can have a dramatic impact on your finances.
+The IRS will look back to the first “bad” contribution when calculating the penalty.

 You won’t pay taxes on funds used for qualified expenses after age 65.
 But you’ll pay taxes on funds used after age 65 for non-qualified expenses.
 Non-qualified expenses are typically non-medical expenses.
 The good news is that you won’t have a penalty for withdrawal after age 65.
 This is even for non-qualified expenses.

 After Medicare, you should not add money to your HSA, and neither should your employer.

 Make sure you understand the rules to avoid penalties and taxes from the IRS.